Poutrathor/mmm_velib/README.md

 It has been tested for // Le module a été testé pour :

- - Paris, Lyon, Mulhouse, Toulouse.
+ - Paris, Lyon, Mulhouse, Toulouse, Sevilla (Spain).

 For others cities, it should work aswell, in case of unexpected issue, ask for my help at the MagicMirror Forum, link below // Pour les autres villes non vérifiées, le fonctionnement devrait être le même, en cas de bug, contacter-moi sur le forum MagicMirror ici :